folkertdev/reversible-debugger/bachelor-thesis/thesis.md

     | VLabel String
 ```

-## Session Types {#session-types}
+## Multiparty Session Types {#session-types}

 As programmers we would like our programs to work as we expect.
 With concurrent programs, fitting the whole program in one's head becomes increasingly difficult
 as the application becomes larger.

+Most programmers are familiar with data types.
+Compilers use data types to typecheck programs.
+Programs that typecheck are statically guaranteed to not have certain classes of bugs.
-Data types are a tool to rule out classes of bugs, so the programmer doesn't have to think about them.
-Type systems range from very loose (dynamic languages like
-javascript and python) to very restrictive (Coq, Agda, Idris).
+Type systems range from very loose (dynamic languages like javascript and python) to very restrictive (Coq, Agda, Idris).

 In the late 90s, a similar tool was developed for "typing" and checking the interaction between concurrent processes: Session types.
 Session types provide three key properties:

 * **Order** every participant has an ordered list of sends and receives that it must perform
 * **Progress** every sent message is eventually received